noahc3/SDSetup/README.md

 ## Todo
 * The frontend needs a lot of optimization.
 For example, converting things to components and setting up databinding on individual components to refresh only what UI needs to be refreshed rather than entire containers.
-* The frontend badly needs code cleanup.
-Like, basically everywhere.
 * The backend needs to be refactored to conform to ASP.Net Core standards.

 ## Contributing